This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is acute kidney injury?

-What increases my risk for acute kidney injury?
+What increases my risk for AKI?

-- Medicines such as diuretics, antibiotics, or NSAIDs
+- Certain medicines such as NSAIDs

 - Swelling in your arms, legs, or feet